 Hot Potato!
 10 Healthy Baked Potato Toppings You Haven’t Tried

-The ultimate comfort food—starchy and warm and filling—baked potatoes are the perfect antidote to a chilly autumn night.
-It’s amazing how something so wholesome, so available and inexpensive could be so delicious too.
-But it’s true.
+Remember baked potatoes?
+I'll admit I almost forgot about them amidst the grain-bowl carb-swap cauliflower craze.
+Baked potatoes are the ultimate comfort food-starchy and warm and filling, they're the perfect antidote to a chilly autumn night.
+It's amazing how something so wholesome, so available and inexpensive could be so delicious too.
+But it's true.
+And they're also really good for you.

-In fact, the problem with most baked potatoes isn’t even the potato itself, but the gobs of butter, sour cream and other unhealthy toppings people load onto it.
-Here are 10 healthier flavor toppings to try from the EatingWell Test Kitchen.
-So let’s get back to basics and all have baked spuds for dinner tonight (seated at the dinner table, of course!).
+In fact, the problem with most baked potatoes isn't even the potato itself, but the gobs of butter, sour cream and other not-so-healthy toppings people load onto it.
+So let's get back to basics and have baked spuds for dinner tonight!
+Here are 10 healthier-and super-flavorful-toppings to try.

 Here's How to Bake a Potato: